deploymenttheory/go-api-http-client/README.md

 ## Feedback

-If there is a feature you would like to see in here, please file an issue or feature request in the [GitHub Issues][GitHubIssues] page to provide direct feedback.
+Contributions are welcome to make this HTTP client even better!
+Feel free to fork the repository, make your improvements, and submit a pull request.
+For major changes or new features, please file an issue or feature request in the [GitHub Issues][GitHubIssues] page to discuss what you would like to change.

 ## Contribution